 Cover and let your dough rise until it has risen above the edge of the pan, about 1 hour to 1 hour 30 minutes depending on your kitchen temperature.

-If you’re not sure if your dough has risen enough, lightly poke it.
+Not sure if your dough has risen enough?
+Lightly poke it.
 If the dough springs back quickly, it could use more time.
 If the dough rises back slowly, it’s ready to bake.
-If the dough collapses, it has risen too long but you can still bake it anyway.
+Dough that collapses has risen too long but you can still bake it anyway.

-Preheat your oven to 350 degrees Fahrenheit (176 degrees Celsius) and bake your bread for 20 minutes.
+Preheat your oven to 350 degrees Fahrenheit (176 degrees Celsius) and bake for 20 minutes.

 Take your bread out and tent it with aluminum foil to keep your crust from browning too much.
 Bake for an additional 20 to 30 minutes.

-Turn your bread out onto a wire cooling rack and brush it with melted butter.
+Turn your sourdough sandwich bread out onto a wire cooling rack and brush it with melted butter.
 The butter will soften your crust and give it a richer color.

-Let your bread cool completely on the rack before cutting into it.
+Let your loaf cool completely on the rack before cutting into it.
 The residual heat will finish baking your loaf.

 Slice and enjoy!

-This bread will stay soft and delicious for several days if you keep it in a bag at room temperature.
+This soft sourdough sandwich bread will stay delicious for several days if you keep it in a bag at room temperature.
 However, it tastes best the same day it is baked.

 Just the Basics